 Indian TikTok clone gets Google, Microsoft backing in $100 mln fund raise

-BENGALURU, Dec 22 (Reuters) - The parent of a TikTok copycat from India has raised more than $100 million from investors including Alphabet Inc's GOOGL.O Google and Microsoft MSFT.O, months after the Chinese-owned short-video app was banned in the country.
+BENGALURU, Dec 22 (Reuters) - The Indian parent of a TikTok copycat has raised more than $100 million from investors including Alphabet Inc's GOOGL.O Google and Microsoft MSFT.O, months after the Chinese-owned short-video app was banned in the country.

 The app, Josh, is one of several home-grown short-video platforms that have sprung up since India blocked the wildly popular TikTok in June amidst a border crisis with China, attracting global investor interest in applications filling the gap.